deepak469/cloudConfig/README.md

 Since each service may use different technology stack, deploying them also becomes a challenge

 Multiple service instances per host, Service instance per host , Service instance per Container

+The microservices can also be packaged in the below ways:

+container-less : The executable is a JAR or WAR but the dependent frameworks are separate.
+For example, it does not include Tomcat, Jboss, etc

+self-contained: This contains the executable as well as the frameworks.

+in-container: The executable, frameworks and the entire JVM is packaged in one go, using a container technology like Docker, Kubernetes, etc

+The best way is to go for in-container as this ensures that the development, testing, deployment environments are same for every one and it is best from Devops perspective.